-The Post-9/11 Yellow Ribbon Program allows eligible military veterans to attend Illinois Tech at little to no out-of-pocket tuition cost.
-Both undergraduates and graduate (full-time and part-time) students are eligible to participate in the Yellow Ribbon Program.
+The Post-9/11 Yellow Ribbon Program allows eligible beneficiaries to attend Illinois Tech at little to no out-of-pocket tuition cost.
+Both undergraduate students and graduate (full-time and part-time) students are eligible to participate in the Yellow Ribbon Program.

 Yellow Ribbon Processing at Illinois Tech

-The Yellow Ribbon benefits for an Illinois Tech undergraduate student covers the majority of the tuition expenses you will have.
-For the 2018–19 academic year, VA benefits will cover $23,671.94.
-Once this amount is maximized, the Yellow Ribbon Program and Illinois Tech will cover the remaining charges on your account for the term.
+Yellow Ribbon benefits cover the majority of the tuition expenses that an Illinois Tech student will have.
+Each year the VA sets a threshold for the maximum amount of tuition that the Post-9/11 GI Bill will cover.
+These rates can be found on the VA’s website.
+Once this amount is maximized, the Yellow Ribbon program and Illinois Tech will cover the remaining charges on your account for the term.

-If you need additional funding, the Yellow Ribbon Program and Illinois Tech will cover a portion of the remaining benefits up to:
+The Yellow Ribbon program and Illinois Tech will cover a portion of the remaining benefits up to: